DATAGerry/DataGerry/docs/source/usage/cmdb_concepts.rst

 expandable elements which provide components to build up a type by drag and drop these components inside the area in the center:

-- **Global Section Templates**: For more infomation about this section see this link: TODO: Section Templates Anchor
+- **Global Section Templates**: For more infomation about this section see this link:
+  :ref:`Section Templates <section-templates-anchor>`
-- **Section Templates**: For more infomation about this section see this link: TODO: Section Templates Anchor
+- **Section Templates**: For more infomation about this section see this link:
+  :ref:`Section Templates <section-templates-anchor>`
 - **Structure Controls**: These components group fields.
 Fields can only be placed inside of these **Structure Controls**.
 More details can be found in the table below.
 - **Basic Controls**: These components are the fields with different data formats.
 They need to be dragged and